Esukhia/derge-kangyur-old/README.md

-# Digital Derge Kangyur (eKangyur)
+# Digital Derge Kangyur

-Digital Derge Kangyur prepared by Esukhia in 2013 for [84000](http://84000.co/) and [SOAS](https://www.soas.ac.uk/) under the supervision of [TBRC](https://www.tbrc.org/) and [UVA](http://www.virginia.edu/).
+Welcome to the working repository of the ongoing 2014-2018 Esukhia-Barom proofreading project!

+The Digital Derge Kangyur you'll find on our repository is based on the UVA-SOAS 2013 eKangyur and is undergoing many changes, so use at your own risk!

-## Methodology
+## The THL-SOAS eKangyur

+The THL-SOAS 2013 eKangyur was created by diff-proofreading the previous UVA input against BDRC's OCRed etexts, ACIP's etexts, and Adharsha's early etexts; in a 2013 project overviewed by [UVA](http://www.virginia.edu/) and funded by [SOAS](https://www.soas.ac.uk/) and [KF](https://khyentsefoundation.org/) (for [84000](http://84000.co/)).
+This version is currently published on THL, Adharsha, BDRC, and as part of SOAS's ACTIB corpus.

-This digital version of the Derge Kangyur, or eKangyur as it is called on BDRC, is intended as an exact representation of the Derge Kangyur edition help by the Library of Congress ([available on BDRC](https://www.tbrc.org/#!rid=W4CZ5369)).
+It was intended as an exact representation of the Derge Kangyur edition help by the Library of Congress ([available on BDRC](https://www.tbrc.org/#!rid=W4CZ5369)).
 As an exact representation it preserved the likes of spelling mistakes, carving mistakes, archaic spellings and mistakes caused by wood-block damage.

-This digital version isn't a new manual input but rather the result of comparing 4 different previous digital version.
-This process was chosen in order to minimize the creation of new errors, but of course you might still find some.
+## The Esukhia-Barom revision

+The current digital version is an attempt at using linguistics and informatics to improve and normalize the digital Kangyur while preserving the spelling of the Derge woodblocks.

 For more information on the workflow please refer to:
 * [Project Descrition](https://docs.google.com/document/d/17RGGczT9bZl5Hoy7Z6Avo-xympw6eFDeHlecrdVadkM/edit?usp=sharing)
 * [Compared-Proofreading Workflow](https://docs.google.com/document/d/1BobLBqSRvyOCissiYx9kCprbJsU5YDFpKf0NzPkX_Aw/edit?usp=sharing)

-## Sources
+## Image Sources

-After comparing the various unicode datasets, the team compared the resulting digital kangyur word by word with the [LOC scans](https://www.tbrc.org/#!rid=W4CZ5369) but had to fall back to the [edition printed by the 16th Karmapa](https://www.tbrc.org/#!rid=W22084) for missing pages or unreadable passages.
-The Karmapa edition wasn't used as the a main source because it was retouched with marker pens before printing in Delhi.
+Each time an issue is found, our team checks the [LOC scans](https://www.tbrc.org/#!rid=W4CZ5369) and sometimes falls back on the [edition printed by the 16th Karmapa](https://www.tbrc.org/#!rid=W22084) in case of missing pages or unreadable passages.
+The Karmapa edition isn't used as a main source because it was retouched with marker pens before printing in Delhi.

 LOC scan:
 [![image](https://user-images.githubusercontent.com/17675331/38198418-567be450-36bf-11e8-95d4-f2f7a087878a.png)](https://www.tbrc.org/browser/ImageService?work=W4CZ5369&igroup=I1KG9226&image=901&first=1&last=943&fetchimg=yes)